 Chris’s client was accused of exposing himself to a girl who was with her mother in the fitness center of an apartment complex.
 After three days of testimony, hearing testimony from many witnesses, and reviewing security footage from the fitness center, this Collin County jury deliberated and found our client “Not Guilty” of the charges against him.

 Chris’s client, an accountant for an information technology consulting company, was charged with conspiracy to commit visa fraud.
-He and several other defendants were accused of conspiring to misuse the H-1B visa for their own financial gain.
+He and several other white collar defendants were accused of conspiring to misuse the H-1B visa for their own financial gain.
 The government alleged that our client conspired to recruit foreign workers with computer experience who wanted to work in the United States and then refused to pay them until the workers were placed with a third-party and only when the third-party company had paid our client’s company.
 The government alleged that this was a scheme that would provide the conspirators with a labor pool of inexpensive, skilled foreign workers who could be used on an “as needed” basis.

 This scheme is known as “benching” and has been defined by the Department of Labor as “workers who are in nonproductive status due to a decision by the employer, such as lack of work.”
 The client and others were charged with actively recruiting H-1B workers and then “benching” them.